mmiglioranza22/tierlist-maker-clone/README.md

-# Learn Doubly Linked List INTERACTIVE with ACTUAL and FUN examples!
+# INTERACTIVE Doubly Linked Lists with FUN examples!

 [Update 09/07/22]: I will be adding `insertBefore` method so there is no need for indexes to be used for `insert` operations.

 A basic tierlist-maker "clone" with vanilla JS and pure HTML/CSS. **No frameworks.**
 And lots of Naruto characters.

-## About
+## About:

 _Have you ever tried to ACTUALLY understand how does a **doubly linked list** ?_